-All drinks sweetened with sugar, or naturally sweet with fruit sugar (e.g. fruit juices) can cause dental decay.
+All drinks sweetened with sugar, or naturally sweet with fruit sugar (e.g. fruit juices and smoothies) can cause dental decay.
 Most are also acidic, which can damage teeth by eroding the tooth enamel.
-All sweet drinks and sweet foods should be limited to mealtimes and to no more than one snack a day.
+They are best avoided but if used should be well diluted and only served at meal times.
 See Factsheet 4.5